 6. It’s more than just a feasting festival.

 The celebration isn’t only about having a feast of delicious food but also in exchanging gifts, especially to children.
 These gifts of money, accessories, home goods or flowers are called called ‘Eidi’.

 Before leaving to perform morning prayers, Muslims wake up to cleanse their bodies in a ritual called “Ghusl”.
 Then they grab their finest threads and decorate their hands with elaborate henna patterns – once after getting dressed and they are ready for the day.

 Muslims gather for prayers in Mosques or outdoor locations.
 Afterwards, they may visit the graves of loved ones to pray and clean the gravesites.

 8. The festival has various names.

 Eid al-Fitr is known in different names across the Muslim world.
 Among the Muslim communities of Southeast Asia, it is also known as Hari Raya Aidilfitri or Hari Raya Puasa which means ‘celebration day’.

-Do you know any fun facts about Eid that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Eid?
+Share them in the comments below!